Truly-Modular/Modular-Item-API/COMPAT.md

 ## Other Mod Info
 - **[Better Paragliders](https://modrinth.com/mod/better-paragliders)** stamina system should work with MIAPI tools.
+- **[MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies)** NPCs should detect tools and armor correctly.
+- most other mods should just work as well. - if issues are found please report them

 ## Generated Material Info
 Truly Modular attempts to make any mods' tool materials compatible.